gizmore/phpgdo-esl/DOCS/ESL_IDEAS.md

 Deletion of laws is also possible.
 A civilian has the power of vote of his fraction of his country.

 ### ESL: Rule Proposes

 1) Dogs are allowed to fecatize in green side areas and trees.
 To fertilize and remove waste
 2)
+3) The Tiara is forbidden to be worn in the combat zone.

 ### ESL: Features